Amalraj99thomas/Coding-practice/structify-assignment/Readme.md

 ### The idea behind the algorithm is to go through `sorted(endpoints)` once.
 When a label i is seen for the first time, an interval is opened for it.
 When i is seen again, we close its interval and find out how many intervals have been opened and **not closed** since i was first seen.
 Each of these represents an intersection between chord i and some other chord.

 4. Segment Tree: Implementing a segment tree data structure to manage active intervals (open chords).
-The segment tree supports insertion, deletion, and querying the number of active intervals within a range.
+The segment tree supports insertion, deletion, and querying the number of active intervals within a range using lazy propogation technique.

 5. Count Intersections: Traverse through the sorted endpoints, using the segment tree to count intersections by querying the number of active intervals whenever an endpoint is encountered.